-This hierarchical subgrid organization is reflected in the data structures used in the model code.
+The primary obstacles to vectorization were the layout of the internal data structures and the organization of the processing loops in CLM2.1.
+The hierarchical subgrid organization is reflected in the data structures used in the model code.
 In CLM2.1, the hierarchy was implemented as arrays of pointers to derived data types at each subgrid level.
 The flux and state variables were implemented as scalars in every instance of a derived data type.
-While this object-style layout is reasonable for cachebased scalar platforms, it is not conducive to vector processing.
-After considerable discussion and experimentation on the Cray X1, a new organization was developed which would retain the hierarchy in the data structures while allowing for loop vectorization.
+While this object-oriented layout is reasonable for cache-based scalar platforms, it is not conducive to vector processing since it results in large, unpredictable strides among variable elements.
+In addition, the model had many high-level loops over various grid and subgrid units.
+In each loop, science subroutines were called separately and repeatedly for each grid or subgrid unit member.
+The loops within the science subroutines were all short and contained negligible work.